astropy/astropy/docs/install.rst

 Prerequisites
 -------------

-You will need a compiler suite and the development headers for Python and NumPy in order to build ``astropy``.
+You will need a compiler suite and the development headers for Python in order to build ``astropy``.
+You do not need to install any other specific build dependencies (such as `Cython <https://cython.org/>`_ or `jinja2 <https://jinja.palletsprojects.com/en/master/>`_) since these are declared in the ``pyproject.toml`` file and will be automatically installed into a temporary build environment by pip.

-If you are building the latest developer version rather than using a stable release, you will also need `Cython <https://cython.org/>`_ (v0.29.13 or later) and `jinja2 <https://jinja.palletsprojects.com/en/master/>`_ (v2.7 or later) installed.
-The released packages have the necessary C files packaged with them, and hence do not require Cython.

 Prerequisites for Linux
 -----------------------

 On Linux, using the package manager for your distribution will usually be the easiest route to making sure you have the prerequisites to build ``astropy``.
-In order to build from source, you will need the Python and Numpy development package for your Linux distribution, as well as a number of helper packages.
+In order to build from source, you will need the Python development package for your Linux distribution, as well as pip.

 For Debian/Ubuntu::

-    sudo apt-get install python3-dev python3-numpy-dev python3-setuptools cython3 python3-jinja2 python3-pytest-astropy
+    sudo apt-get install python3-dev python3-pip

 For Fedora/RHEL::

-    sudo yum install python3-devel python3-numpy python3-setuptools python3-Cython python3-jinja2 python3-pytest-astropy
+    sudo yum install python3-devel python3-pip

-.. note:: Building the developer version of ``astropy`` may require
-          newer versions of the above packages than are available in your distribution's repository.
-If so, you could either try a more up to date version (such as Debian ``testing``), or install more up-to-date versions using ``pip`` or ``conda`` in a virtual environment.

 Prerequisites for Mac OS X
 --------------------------